-Rania Matar was born and raised in Lebanon and moved to the U.S. in 1984.
+Rania Matar Rania Matar was born and raised in Lebanon and moved to the U.S. in 1984.
 Originally trained as an architect at the American University of Beirut and at Cornell University, she studied photography at the New England School of Photography and the Maine Photographic Workshops.
 Matar started teaching photography in 2009 and offered summer photography workshops to teenage girls in Lebanon's refugee camps with the assistance of non-governmental organizations.
-She now teaches photography at the Massachusetts College of Art and Design and regularly offers talks, class visits and lectures at museums, galleries, schools and colleges in the US and abroad.
-This coming fall she will be teaching a Personal Documentary Class at Massachusetts College of Art and Design, a Portraiture workshop at the Photographic Resource Center and will participate in a lecture and a panel at the Museum of Fine Art, Boston on September 29, coinciding with She Would Tells a Story exhibition.
+She now teaches Personal Documentary Photography at the Massachusetts College of Art and Design and regularly offers talks, class visits and lectures at museums, galleries, schools and colleges in the US and abroad.
+She is currently a visiting artist and critic at the University of South Florida.

-Matar's work focuses mainly on girls and women.
-Earlier projects recorded the lives of women and children in the Middle East, and over the past three years she has completed A Girl and Her Room and started a new project L'Enfant-Femme.
+Matar's work focuses on girls and women.
+She documents her life through the lives of those around her, focusing on the personal and the mundane in an attempt to portray the universal within the personal.
 Her work has won several awards, has been featured in numerous publications, and exhibited widely in the U.S. and internationally.
 Her images are in the permanent collections of several museums worldwide.

 Her first book titled Ordinary Lives was released October 2009, published by the Quantuck Lane Press and distributed by W.W.
 Norton.
 Rania's latest monograph, A Girl and Her Room, published by Umbrage Editions was released in May 2012.

 - Recipient of the Massachusetts Cultural Council Fellowship Award 2007, 2011